DOWNLOAD THE BIRDLIST (pdf) | LOCATION MAP

 Accommodation within the valley

 A number of farmers and landowners within the valley have cottages available as birdwatchers' accommodation.
-Most of these are self-contained with cooking facilities, and provide a wonderful opportunity for individuals or small groups to stay in comfort in the midst of this birding paradise.
+Most of these are self-contained with cooking facilities, and provide a wonderful opportunity for individuals or small groups to stay overnight in the midst of this birding paradise.
 Here are a few suggestions with my own comments added:

 - Annabilla, 2601 Glen Davis Road.
 Four-bedroom cottage available on a working farm in a central location with good birding at the back of the property.
 Species include Hooded Robin, Plum-headed Finch and Southern Whiteface.
 This is also one of the most reliable spots in the valley for mobile phone reception (Telstra).
 For more information see www.seaforth.com.au/annafarmstay.html or phone Jan and Ian on (02) 6379 7243.